OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ## Volume and performance testing

-The volume and performance testing of databases is challenging because of the number of variables relevant to performance tests, which when set incorrectly will result in unrealistic results.
-Common problems to consider when building up a database non-functional test suite:
+The volume and performance testing of databases is challenging because of the number of variable factors relevant to performance tests, which when set incorrectly will result in unrealistic results.
+Common factors to consider when building up a database non-functional test suite:

 - Objects being inserted should be suitably live-like, especially with regards to;
   - the size of the object,